LSAT Prep Course

 There will be homework assigned after every session.
 Additional practice will be necessary if you want to improve your scores by any significant margin.

-As of March 2019, 28 law schools accept the GRE in lieu of the LSAT, including the University of Arizona.
+As of April 2020, only 42 law schools accept the GRE in lieu of the LSAT, including the University of Arizona.
 Whether this figure will continue to grow is uncertain.
 For now, the LSAT remains the only acceptable exam for admission to the majority of law schools, and is still accepted even at those schools that also accept the GRE.